frankcohen/EleksTubeIPSHack/README.md

 Photobooth uses your laptop, tablet, or mobile phone's camera to capture an image, slice it into 6 smaller images, then display the images on the EleksTube IPS.
 It uses the <a href="https://developer.mozilla.org/docs/Web/API/WebRTC_API/Taking_still_photos" target="_blank">WebRTC</a> API standard and should operate on all Web browsers.
 I found instructions <a href="https://github.com/mdn/samples-server/tree/master/s/webrtc-capturestill">here</a>.

 [Watch a 1 minute video to see Photobooth in action](https://vimeo.com/568616803/453c2f24b7)

+For Photobooth you want the bin/elekstube_backup_4M_20210628.bin or later pre-built binary archive.

 # How to build this firmware
 Unfortunately building this firmware from the source code is not as easy as: Arduino IDE 1.8.13 on MacOS 11.3.1.
 Choose Tools -> Board -> ESP Arduino (in sketchbook) -> ESP Dev Module.
 Set Tools -> Upload speed to 115200.
 There are many dependencies on external libraries: